AHMEDELZARIA/Bikini-Bottom-Model/README.md

 # Bikini-Bottom-Model

 This project was implemented using Elm.
-I designed all the models, built the models, and reskined them with the correct texture pack.
+I designed, built, and reskined the models with the correct texture pack.